Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 Conservatism is not a set of isolated ideas, but a coordinated effort by several wealthy individuals to undermine democracy through politicians, lobbyists, policy foundations and media organisations.

 This juggernaut must be broken down through laws, publicity of their nefarious activities, and resistance to their economic doctrines of unbounded expansion.
-The earth, and thus our evolution, requires this.
+The earth, and thus our evolution, requires that we do this.

 There is a certain amount of urgency to the current conservative campaigns, as they only have a short window of opportunity to permanently damage democracy before resistance to their efforts gathers too much momentum.
 That window is the amount of time between their irreparably sabotaging efforts and when their voters will wake up to their lies or die.